-Children with diagnosed hearing impairments may be referred for treatment services for a variety of needs, including:
+Children that are deaf/hard of hearing may be referred for treatment services for a variety of needs, including:

 - improved articulation